-What movement sequence tunes up the sacroiliac joint and trains the deep hip flexors?
+Tune the sacroiliac joint and train deep hip flexors

 Answer: Thigh lift